 For large companies, a tax audit usually takes place every year.

 Conclusion: If you decide to carry out customs clearance in your name and on your account, you will need qualified personnel and a well-developed internal control system that will detect weaknesses and irregularities.

-With ClearCustoms, eClear offers you a full-service customs clearance product that takes care of all customs-related tasks.
+With ClearCustoms, eClear offers a full-service customs clearance product that handles all customs-related tasks.